Kalai's $3^{d}$ conjecture for unconditional and locally anti-blocking polytopes: The minimizer part of

 \section{The minimizer part of \cref{thm:main_lab}}

 For this section we assume that $P\subset\RR^d$ is a proper locally anti-blocking polytope with exactly $s(P)=3^d$ non-empty faces.
 Then each face of $P$ is \ansface\ $F_\sigma$ for some $\sigma\in\PMZ^d$.
 Our goal is to show that $P$ is a generalized Hanner~polytope.
-Recall that a \emph{generalized Hanner polytope} is defined recursively: for $d=1$ it is a line segment that contains the origin in its interior.
-For $d\ge 2$ it is either the Cartesian product or the free sum of two generalized Hanner polytopes of lower dimension, where by the free sum of $P_1$ and $P_2$ we mean
+Recall that \emph{generalized Hanner polytopes} are locally anti-blocking realizations of~Hanner polytopes, and can be defined recursively as follows: for~$d=1$ a generalized Hanner polytope is a line segment that contains the origin in its interior.
+For $d\ge 2$ it is either the Cartesian product or the direct sum of two generalized Hanner polytopes of lower dimension, where by the direct sum of $P_1$ and $P_2$ we mean

 For $J\subseteq[d]$ we write $P_J:=P\cap\RR^d_J$, which is itself proper locally anti-blocking~of dimension $|J|$.
 In fact, it is a minimizer: